Aidar5/nattoeng/docs/source/book/19_ssh_telnet/netmiko.rst

 ``send_command``
 ^^^^^^^^^^^^^^^^

-Method send_command позволяет allows you to send one command to device.
+Method send_command allows you to send one command to device.

 For example: